 Sabbaths, or Days of Rest

 Whether you’re religious or not, having the tradition of at least one day per week of rest can be so beneficial for a busy family or individual.
-For a Christian or a Jew (and others with holy rest days), the Sabbath is a sacred day, set apart from the other six days of the week.
+For a Christian or a Jew (and others with holy rest days), the Sabbath is a sacred day.
+It is set apart from the other six days of the week.
 Or, at least, it’s meant to be.

-Sabbath days look different from family to family but, at its core, there is a cessation of the daily toil that usually consumes our days.
-In my house, that means that I prepare simple meals (dinner usually comes from a slow cooker) and we all refrain from unnecessary chores (though the animals are still milked and fed).
+Sabbath days look different from family to family.
+However, at its core, on the Sabbath there is a cessation of the daily toil that usually consumes our days.
+In my house, that means that I prepare simple meals (dinner usually comes from a slow cooker).
+We all refrain from unnecessary chores (though the animals are still milked and fed).
 If I can do a chore the following day, I do.
 We don’t really “laze around”, but we do move slower, sit more often and keep things on the down-low all day.

 I would never presume to intrude on the special family traditions you already have in place for your holy day, or holiday, celebrations.
 Even families with few traditions will usually have special food traditions for the holidays, if nothing else.
 However, it can be fun to learn what other homestead and farm families are doing.